New Business Funding

 Without a trading history to assess, startup lenders focus heavily on the person behind the business.
 The key factors they evaluate include:

 • Personal credit history: A clean credit file with a score above 600 significantly improves your options.
-Defaults, bankruptcies, or court judgements will limit your choices but not necessarily exclude you entirely.
+Defaults, bankruptcies, or court judgements will limit your choices but not necessarily exclude you entirely — lenders like Max Funding and Lumi consider impaired credit on a case-by-case basis.

 • Industry experience: Demonstrating relevant experience in the industry you are entering gives lenders confidence.
 A plumber starting their own plumbing business, for example, is a much lower risk than someone entering an unfamiliar industry.

 • Business plan: For larger amounts, a clear business plan showing market research, revenue projections, and a viable path to profitability is important.
-It does not need to be a 50-page document, but it should show you have thought things through.
+Westpac provides a free business plan and cashflow template for its startup loan applicants.

 • Available security: If you own property or can offer other assets as security, your borrowing capacity and rate options improve dramatically.
 Property-secured startup loans can attract rates from 6.99% p.a.